ovn-org/ovn/Documentation/internals/security.rst

       output by "git format-patch".

-      The patch subjects should include the version for which they are suited, e.g. "[PATCH branch-2.3]" for a patch against Open vSwitch 2.3.x.
-If there are multiple patches for multiple versions of Open vSwitch, put them in separate sections with clear titles.
+      The patch subjects should include the version for which they are suited, e.g. "[PATCH branch-2.3]" for a patch against OVN 2.3.x.
+      If there are multiple patches for multiple versions of OVN, put them in separate sections with clear titles.

-      Multiple patches for a single version of Open vSwitch, that must be stacked on top of each other to fix a single vulnerability, are undesirable because users are less likely to apply all of them correctly and in the correct order.
+      Multiple patches for a single version of OVN, that must be stacked on top of each other to fix a single vulnerability, are undesirable because users are less likely to apply all of them correctly and in the correct order.